Tameka Yallop: International career

-Yallop has been a member of the Australia women's national soccer team since 2007.
+Yallop has been a member of the senior Australia women's national soccer team (Matildas) since 2007.
+In her debut game in August against Hong Kong she scored her maiden goal in the Australian's 1–8 victory in Hong Kong in an AFC Olympic Qualifier.
 She was part of the team that won the 2010 AFC Women's Asian Cup.
 Yallop played for Australia at the 2011 FIFA Women's World Cup and the 2015 FIFA Women's World Cup.
 Australia lost in the quarter-finals in 2011 and 2015.

 In 2016, Yallop was named to her first Olympic Team for Rio 2016.
 Australia lost in the quarter-finals and Yallop did not appear in any games.